enzo-prism/density/README.md

 - Only public uploads are counted.
 - The app never exposes your API key to the client; all YouTube requests stay on the server.
+- Performance overlay uses public video statistics via `videos.list` (no OAuth).
+- Like/comment counts may be missing or zero depending on video settings.
+- Large channels can take longer to analyze due to extra API calls.